endjin/TeamCityILMergeMetaRunner/README.md

 To install the plugin, first download the zip from the [releases section](https://github.com/endjin/TeamCityILMergeMetaRunner/releases) in the GitHub repo, then log into TeamCity with an account that has Admin privileges.
 Then navigate to Administration > Server Administration > Plugins List and then use the "Upload plugin zip" hyperlink.

 ##Issues
-We've tested the Meta-Runner but please raise an issue if you encounter any problems using this plugin.
+We've tested the Meta-Runner for our main use cases, but please raise an issue if you encounter any problems using this plugin.

 [@HowardvRooijen](https://twitter.com/howardvrooijen) | [@endjin](https://twitter.com/endjin) | This is an [endjin Open Source project](https://endjin.com/open-source).